Military occupation: Examples of occupations

 A number of post-1945 occupations have lasted more than 20 years, such as those of Namibia by South Africa, of East Timor by Indonesia, of Northern Cyprus by Turkey and of Western Sahara by Morocco.
-One of the world's longest ongoing occupations is Israel's occupation of the West Bank, including East Jerusalem (1967–present) and the Gaza Strip (1967–present), both Palestinian territories, as well as the Syrian Golan Heights, which was occupied in 1967 and effectively annexed in 1981.
+One of the world's longest occupations is Israel's occupation of the West Bank, including East Jerusalem and the Gaza Strip (1967-Present), both Palestinian territories, as well as the Syrian Golan Heights, which was occupied in 1967 and effectively annexed in 1981.

 Other prolonged occupations that have been alleged include those of the Falkland Islands/Malvinas, disputed between Argentina and the UK (by the UK, since 1833); of Tibet (by PR China, since 1950); and of Hawaii (by the US, since 1893).
 (Note: The War Report makes no determination as to whether belligerent occupation is occurring in these cases.)

 Examples of occupation which took place in the second half of the 20th century include: